AJ-Acevedo/chromatic/README.md

 $ gem install chromatic
 ```

-To easily test if the gem is installed properly, type the following into the commandline:
+To easily test if the gem is installed properly, type the following into the command line:

 ```
-$ ruby -rubygems -e 'require "chromatic"; puts "Fibonacci Sequence - Brain Game".blue.on_red.blink'
+$ ruby -rubygems -e 'require "chromatic"; puts "This is a blinking red string".red.blink'
 ```

 ## Usage